tatsumoto-ren/tatsumoto-ren.github.io/blog/immersion-with-youtube.md

 Not every video has human-made subtitles, and auto-generated subtitles aren't accurate.
 Avoid using them if possible.

+To find content with subtitles, open Invidious, click on `[+] Filters` and under "Features" enable "Subtitles/CC".
-If you add "字幕可" or "CC" at the end of the search term on YouTube, it will try to search for videos that have subtitles.
+Or you can try adding "字幕可" or "CC" at the end of the search term.

 After downloading a video and subtitles for it, you can put it into `subs2srs`